Subscribe for updates

 Complete the online application form

-You will also be asked to provide the details of one referee who can comment on your suitability for the role.
+You will need to provide brief examples of your involvement in the local community.You will also be asked to provide the details of one referee who can comment on your suitability for the role.

-• applications close on Friday 22 May 2026
+Applications close on Friday 22 May 2026 and interviews will take place in early June.

 Find out more

-You can find out more about the national programme by viewing the Pride in Place Programme Prospectus on gov.uk.
+You can find out more about the national programme by viewing the Pride in Place Programme Prospectus on GOV.UK.

 Contact communitiesforall@dorsetcouncil.gov.uk or speak with your local Dorset Councillor.